vsummet/cms230notes/chap05.md

 Part of what an assembler does is to assemble the ASCII bit patterns that you have asked to be placed in memory.
 Here is a section of an assembly language program:
 ```
-  .asciiz      "ABC abc"
+  .asciz      "ABC abc"
 ```
 Here are the bit patterns that the assembler will produce in the object module:
 ```
   41 42 43 20 61 62 63 00
 ```
-The `.asciiz` part of the source code asked the assembler to assemble the characters between the quote marks into ASCII bit patterns.
+The `.asciz` part of the source code asked the assembler to assemble the characters between the quote marks into ASCII bit patterns.
 The first character, "A", corresponds to the bit pattern 0x41.
 The second character, "B", corresponds to the bit pattern 0x42.
 The fourth character, " " (space), corresponds to the bit pattern 0x20.
 The final bit pattern 0x00 (NUL) is used by the assembler to show the end of the string of characters.

 ### Question:
 <details>
     <summary>
   What will be the assembled patterns for this assembly code:
-  .asciiz   "A B"
+        <pre>.asciz   "A B"</pre>
     </summary>
     (Answer in hex) 41 20 42 00
 </details>